2024 D&D Rogue Revisited

 3rd Level: Magic Fingers

-You always have the Mage Hand cantrip prepared, and you can can cast it and control its hand as a bonus action, instead of an action.
+You always have the Mage Hand cantrip prepared, and you can cast it and control its hand as a bonus action, instead of an action.

 3rd Level: Slick Legerdemain